 - You have questions or concerns about your condition or care.

 Treatment for chronic hypertension

-may include medicine to lower your BP.
+may include medicine to lower your BP and lower your cholesterol level.
+A low cholesterol level helps prevent heart disease and makes it easier to control your blood pressure.
+Heart disease can make your blood pressure harder to control.
 You may also need to make lifestyle changes.
 Take your medicine exactly as directed.

 Manage chronic hypertension:

-- Exercise regularly.
+- Exercise to maintain a healthy weight.
 Exercise at least 30 minutes per day, on most days of the week.
-This will help decrease your BP.
-Ask your healthcare provider about the best exercise plan for you.
+This will help decrease your blood pressure.
+Ask about the best exercise plan for you.

 - Limit alcohol.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.